Hero image

 If I currently have whiskey plates, can I remove them?

 Current whiskey plate holders can make the change over to the ignition interlock program but will have to pay $100.00 for a new license plate for each vehicle that is under the impoundment order.
-If you already paid $50 towards the whiskey plates that you have, then the DMV should give you credit for that payment towards the $100 fee.
+If you already paid $50 towards the whiskey plates that you have, then the DVS should give you credit for that payment towards the $100 fee.

 Didn't get a DUI but still ordered to get whiskey plates?